-You attached the following note to this profile:
+You have private notes attached to this profile:

 Classy / Stylish